RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m shell -a 'fdisk -l /dev/nvme0n1' (Display the partition table)

-ansible all -m shell -a ' (Create a new partition) cat <<EOF | fdisk /dev/nvme0n1 n p
+ansible all -m shell -a ' cat <<EOF | fdisk /dev/nvme0n1  (On every Ansible-managed server, create partition /dev/nvme0n1p1 with a size of approximately 10 GB and write the changes to disk, cat <<EOF ...
+EOF → Creates a sequence of input lines and sends them to fdisk.) n → create a new partition p → create a primary partition
-1
+1 → partition number 1

-+10G
-w
+<blank> → accept the default first sector
++10G → make the partition 10 GB
+w → write/save the partition table
 EOF
 '

-ansible all -m shell -a 'partprobe /dev/nvme0n2' (Tell the kernel to re-read the partition table)
+ansible all -m shell -a 'partprobe /dev/nvme0n2' (makes Linux kernel re-read the partition table so the new partition becomes visible without rebooting)

-ansible all -m shell -a 'fdisk -l /dev/nvme0n2' (Verify the new partitions)

 ansible all -m shell -a 'blkid /dev/nvme0n2p2' (Display filesystem UUID)